 Information about Universal Credit (UC)

-Full Service Universal Credit (UC) is to be rolled out across the whole of the Perth & Kinross area from 13th June 2018.
-If you are making a new claim for benefit (including help to cover rent or mortgage costs) or if you are in receipt of any of the following benefits and you have a change in circumstances then you will have to make an application for Universal Credit.
-However, there are exceptions to this are if you are living in supported accommodation or you qualify for the Severe disability premium.
+If you are making a new claim for benefit (including help to cover rent or mortgage costs) or if you are in receipt of any of the following legacy benefits and you have a change in circumstances then you will have to make an application for Universal Credit.
+However, there is an exception to this are if you are living in supported accommodation.

 - Income-based Jobseeker's Allowance